echogarden-project/echogarden/docs/Tasklist.md

 * `speak-youtube-subtitles`: To speak the subtitles of a YouTube video

 ### API
+* Allow callers from API to cancel a task via `AbortController` and `AbortSignal`
-* Validate timelines to ensure timestamps are always increasing: no negative timestamps or timestamps over the duration of the audio.
-No sentences without words, etc. and correct if needed
+* Validate timelines to ensure timestamps are always increasing: no undefined timestamps, no negative timestamps, out-of-order timestamps, or timestamps over the duration of the audio.
+No sentences without words, etc. Missing or incorrect word offsets, etc.
 * Add support for phrases in timelines
 * Accept voice list caching options in `SynthesisOptions`